m1sta/schemafree/README.md

 # SchemaFree

 An embedded, schema-free, multi-modal database for node.js.
 Support graph queries and sql queries.
+Persistence uses Google's leveldb.
 See sample.js for more information.
 Built for discussion.

 ## Getting Started